rcazzara/seldovia/_people/Cleghorn_James_N.md

 death_location: Seldovia, Alaska
 cemetery: Seldovia City Cemetery
 cemetery_plot: 234
+family: Cleghorn
 source_file: Cemetery Directory
 ---
-**James Naismith Cleghorn, was born on November 22, 1852 in Lewiston, New York to Nasmith and Elizabeth Cleghorn.
+**James Naismith Cleghorn, was born on November 22, 1852 in Lewiston, New York to Naismith and Elizabeth Cleghorn.
 His father was born in Scotland and his mother in Ireland.**

 **James came to Alaska in 1886.
 He and his partner, Harry Mellish